developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Sound on Keypress Volume

-This Managed Configuration allows an Administrator using an EMM to configure the volume (from 0 to 100) that is used by the Enterprise Keyboard on a Zebra Android device when sound occurs on each keypress, and should be specified if and only if the value ***On*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Sound on Keypress** and the value ***System Default Volume*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Sound on Keypress Volume Mode**.
+This Managed Configuration allows an Administrator using an EMM to configure the volume (from 0 to 100) used by the Enterprise Keyboard on a Zebra Android device when sound occurs on each keypress.
+This should be specified only if the value ***On*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Sound on Keypress** and the value ***System Default Volume*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Sound on Keypress Volume Mode**.

 ### Enterprise Keyboard Configuration - Vibrate on Keypress

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will have vibration on each keypress turned on (enabled) or turned off (disabled) wherein a tactile indication that the key was pressed occurs.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device has vibration on each keypress turned on (enabled) or turned off (disabled) wherein a tactile indication that the key was pressed occurs.

-- When a value of ***Off*** is chosen, this feature is turned off (disabled) and is not available for use in entering data using the Enterprise Keyboard.
+- When a value of ***Off*** is chosen, this feature is turned off (disabled) and keypresses do not cause vibration when using the Enterprise Keyboard.

-- When a value of ***On*** is chosen, this feature is turned on (enabled) and is available for entering data using the Enterprise Keyboard.
+- When a value of ***On*** is chosen, this feature is turned on (enabled) and keypresses cause vibration when using the Enterprise Keyboard.